grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 ### Composition Root

 let's assume, just for fun, that we are creating a mobile game where a player has to defend a castle.
 This game has two levels.
 Each level has a castle to defend.
+When we manage to defend the castle long enough, the level is considered completed and we move to the next one.
 So, we can break down the domain logic into three classes: a `Game` that has two `Level`s and each of them that contain a `Castle`. let's also assume that the first two classes violate the principle of separating use from construction, i.e. that a `Game` creates its own levels and each `Level` creates its own castle.

 A `Game` class is created in the `Main()` method of the application: